U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 4 - Wavelets.md

 Tags: [[Signal Processing]],[[IntelligentSystemsForPatternRecognition]], [[A.I.
 Master Degree @Unipi]]

 # Limitations of DFT

 Since we can analyze signal in spectral domain or space domain, we take a signal

 ![[Pasted image 20230301175010.png]]

-If you do a Fourier Analysis on this that has a low frequency component at the start and high frequency component, we want to do the red boxes stuff.
+If you do a Fourier Analysis on this you see that has a low frequency component at the start and high frequency component towards the end, we want to do the red boxes stuff.
 This is what **Wavelets** do!

 ## Graphical intuition

 ![[Pasted image 20230301175207.png]]

 We're splitting the signal into the two domains.

 Wavelets are localized in time and space, and are flate in the rest.
 If we use the *Wavelet transform*, we do it with translation.

 ![[Pasted image 20230301175321.png]]

 What we are doing is correlating the wavelet with our signal in that specific area where the wavelet is not zero, we are also applying it in time by using *convolution* by shifting and convolving, obtaining a response of the wavelet that is localized.